 AAIT Litigation.
 In August 2022, the Company's primary information technology service provider, All About IT, Inc. ("AAIT"), notified the Company of its intention to cease providing services to the Company by September 2, 2022.
 Following such notification, the Company began the process of moving certain of these services within the Company and transitioning the remaining services to new service providers.
 On August 19, 2022, the Company filed in the District Court of Harris County, Texas a petition for a temporary restraining order, temporary injunction, and permanent injunction seeking, among other things, to restrain AAIT from ceasing to provide services to the Company until the transition process is complete.
-On September 14, 2022, AAIT removed the matter to the United States District Court for the Southern District of Texas.
-On September 16, 2022, the Company and AAIT mutually agreed to the terms of an agreed order of the court providing for a temporary injunction for a period of a minimum of 60 days from the date of the order and up to a maximum of 120 days at the Company's option, during which AAIT would continue to provide for the appointment of Hon.
+On September 14, 2022, the Company and AAIT mutually agreed to the terms of an agreed order of the court providing for a temporary injunction for a period of a minimum of 60 days from the date of the order and up to a maximum of 120 days at the Company's option, during which AAIT would continue to provide information technology services to the Company and assist with the transition process.
+By agreement of the parties, the agreed order also provided for the appointment of Hon.
 Gregg J. Costa (Ret.) as an independent adjudicator to assist in adjudicating ongoing disputes between the parties.
 As of December 31, 2022, the Company has substantially completed the transition process and the Company no longer has a material relationship with AAIT.